eternalminerals/failed-experiments/README.md

 -Qihan/Harry Zhang

 I remember them lightly shocking my penis head before the medical leeches and jail when they forced a social situation with me and a white girl, unnatural racemixing agenda

+The USA military is using their weapons against me and mutilating my mind & body insidiously, holding me hostage to join them but I would rather cut my dick off and kill myself